Main navigation | Main content

 In the 1990s, UNITE added streaming video to provide anytime, anyplace delivery of these offerings over the Internet to working professionals nationwide.
 In Fall 2006, UNITE added downloadable podcasts for students and ended television broadcasts at the end of that semester.
 UNITE transmitted our final television transmission to conclude finals week in Fall 2006.

 UNITE carefully selects courses offered by the University of Minnesota's College of Science and Engineering that address the needs of local, regional and national industry.
 UNITE utilizes the excellent faculty, staff and support resources in the College of Science and Engineering to deliver high quality credit courses and non-credit seminars/colloquia.
-UNITE offers more than 100 selected on-campus College of Science and Engineering courses live to a “classroom” within your place of business or directly to your desktop via the web.
+UNITE offers more than 100 selected on-campus College of Science and Engineering courses directly to your desktop and tablet via the web.
 UNITE can help tailor your program to your specific educational requirements, corporate needs and time allowances.

 If you are taking courses toward a degree, know your program's policies and procedures.
 To best place for you to get the most complete and up-to-date information about your program is at the Graduate Program pages of the departmental web site: